 Dundas County Hospice operates with a budget funded 55% by the Ministry of Health and Long Term Care and 45% by Fundraising efforts.
-At this time we ask you to consider sponsoring one or more of our fundraising events in 2020.
+At this time we ask you to consider sponsoring one or more of our fundraising events in 2021.
 100% of funds raised stay in Dundas County.
 Our clients and their families greatly appreciate your contribution to these funds which provide much needed services.
+We understand that many businesses have had a rough year and this is continuing for a while yet, so if you are unable to donate at this time, we totally understand it.
+However if things change and you wish to help us out later on in 2021, please feel free to contact us at any time to discuss sponsorship.

-Following are the three Fundraisers planned for 2020 and we welcome you and your staff to join us!
+Following are the fundraisers planned for 2021 and we welcome you and your staff to join us!

 Please designate above the event(s) you wish to sponsor and note below the sponsorship rewards:

-Platinum: $ 1,000 + as above plus your name/logo in next Newsletter mailed to every home in Dundas County.
+Platinum: $ 1,000 + as above + your logo in 2022 newsletter delivered to all homes in Dundas County

 Tax receipts are available after the event for ALL monetary donations over $20.00.